bdunderscore/ResoniteMod-FasterSyncs/README.md

 ## Installation

 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
-2. ~~Place [FasterSyncs.dll](https://github.com/bdunderscore/ResoniteMod-FasterSyncs/releases/latest/download/FasterSyncs.dll) into your `rml_mods` folder.
+2. Place [FasterSyncs.dll](https://github.com/bdunderscore/ResoniteMod-FasterSyncs/releases/latest/download/FasterSyncs.dll) into your `rml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
-You can create it if it's missing, or if you launch the game once with ResoniteModLoader installed it will create the folder for you.~~
+You can create it if it's missing, or if you launch the game once with ResoniteModLoader installed it will create the folder for you.
-3. Build the mod from source, and install it into your `rml_mods` folder.
-(I'm currently waiting for feedback from YDMS on the throttles before making pre-built binaries available.)

 ## Credits